| News | Local Authorities

 • ‘Deliver a step-change in the deployment of local, primarily low power, on-street charging infrastructure across England,

-• Accelerate the commercialisation of, and investment in, the local charging infrastructure sector.’
+• Accelerate the commercialisation of, and investment in, the local EV charging infrastructure sector.’

 LEVI Capital Fund FAQs

-The funding is allocated to ‘Tier 1 local authorities (unitary, county council or combined authorities) in England on behalf of all their constituent authorities.
+The Local EV Infrastructure Fund is allocated to ‘Tier 1 local authorities (unitary, county council or combined authorities) in England on behalf of all their constituent authorities.
 In London, capital funding will be delivered through borough partnerships.’

 • Step one: expression of interest